Chavezjune/juneteeth-/Home.md

 ### curveFitting
 When drawing ellipses, circles, and arcs, Let RoughJS know how close should the rendered dimensions be when compared to the specified one.
 Default value is **0.95** - which means the rendered dimensions will be at least 95% close to the specified dimensions.
 A value of **1** will ensure that the dimensions are almost 100% accurate.

+### strokeLineDash
+If you want the stroke to be dashed (This does not affect the hachure and other fills of the shape), set this property.
+The value is an array of numbers as described in [setLineDash method of canvas](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/setLineDash)

+### strokeLineDashOffset
+When using dashed strokes, this property sets the line dash offset or *phase*.
+This is akin to the [lineDashOffset of canvas](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineDashOffset)

+### fillLineDash
+This property is similar to the *strokeLineDash* property but it affects the fills, not the stroke. eg. when you want hachure lines to be dashed.

+### fillLineDashOffset
+This property is similar to the *strokeLineDashOffset* property but it affects the fills, not the stroke.

+### disableMultiStroke
+If this property is set to **true**, roughjs does not apply multiple strokes to sketch the shape.

+### disableMultiStrokeFill
+If this property is set to **true**, roughjs does not apply multiple strokes to sketch the hachure lines to fill the shape.

 ### simplification
 When drawing paths using SVG path instructions, **simplification** can be set to simplify the shape by the specified factor.
 The value can be between 0 and 1.